UPDATE: Islamic Republic of Afghanistan Legal System and Research

 - Not be convicted of any crime or intentional misdemeanor by absolute and final decision of an authorized court.

-- Hold the BA degree from any faculties of law or Sharia or above it or holds diploma on Religious Studies from an officially recognized centre or equivalent.
+- Hold the BA degree from any faculties of law or Sharia or above it or holds diploma on Religious Studies from an officially recognized center or equivalent.

 - Not have any illness or disability, which impedes a judge performance of duties.